 Indigestion

-Vomiting white foam is a typical symptom that your pup’s body is attempting to rid itself of something that’s inside their system.
-All too often, this may be an indication of consuming too much grass or eating too much dirt.
+White foamy vomit is a typical symptom that your pup’s body is attempting to rid itself of something that’s inside their system.
+All too often, this may be an indication of consuming too much grass.
 A dog eating grass causes vomiting white foam to occur.
-Frequently dogs consume substances off of the ground thinking it is food and that leads to dietary indiscretion.
-So long as they aren’t constantly throwing up, a bit of indigestion is normal.

 Kennel Cough